vb-consulting/RazorSvelte/README.md

 There are others for JetBrains Rider for example, but I'm not aware of any for standard Visual Studio.

+Note:
+> There is Visual Studio extension for Svetle after all: [Svelte For Visual Studio](https://marketplace.visualstudio.com/items?itemName=lyu-jason.svelte-vs).
+Now you can use normal Visual Studio.
+And if you're using Visual Studio, I also recommend [NpmTaskRunner](https://github.com/madskristensen/NpmTaskRunner) to easily run NPM commands and scripts from the Visual Studio.

 ### 2) `Index.cshtml.ts`

 This the Svelte application entry point.
 You can define things like: